christophhart/hise_documentation/scripting/scripting-in-hise/hise-script-coding-standards.md

 ### Line length

--   The usual practice is to limit lines to 80 columns, however this is unecessarily restrictive on modern large screens.
-Keep lines as short as possible but, for the sake of readibility, favour a longer line over a single command spanning multiple lines.
+-   The usual practice is to limit lines to 80 columns, however this is unnecessarily restrictive on modern large screens.
+Keep lines as short as possible but, for the sake of readability, favour a longer line over a single command spanning multiple lines.
 If the line is really long it might be better to break it up into multiple shorter lines.

 -   When splitting expressions containing operators across multiple lines each new line should begin with the operator symbol.